 Pleasure is also hyped by the purveyors of other alternative ways of gratifying the need for nicotine, such as with the new product called IQOS.
 I picked up a partially used pack of these things lying on the ground.
 It contained two ‘HeatSticks’.
 They looked like thin short cigarettes including a filter.
-The pack that I found was designated ‘Mint’ and indeed the things did smell like a combination of mint and tobacco.
+The pack I found was designated ‘Mint’ and indeed they did smell like a combination of mint and tobacco.
 But it also said on the pack: ‘Tobacco enjoyment with less smell and no ash.’
 So that’s all right then.

 Well, it’s not all right.
 It’s very far from all right.
 The gloss on the IQOS packet ‘Tobacco enjoyment’ is false.
 Here’s why.
 There’s nothing pleasant or enjoyable about inhaling tobacco fumes.
 What happens is that when the nicotine in the fumes reaches the brain, the user is in a drugged state.
 Shortly thereafter, as the nicotine level starts to fall, he or she suffers (or is on the point of suffering) mildly unpleasant symptoms of drug withdrawal.
 It’s the relief of these symptoms by the next dose of nicotine that provides the illusion of transient pleasure.
 Let poor Dave Dorn try a flavoured but nicotine-free vape liquid to experience his absolutely gorgeous taste and see for how long he wants to keep doing it.

-Apart from that, take one hundred sucks of an e-cigarette or an IQOS gadget every day for twenty years – and then let’s see what affect it has on your health.
+Apart from that, take one hundred sucks on an e-cigarette or an IQOS thingy every day for twenty years—and then let’s see what effect it has on your health.

 Text © Gabriel Symonds